 If you need more detail then I strongly recommend that you investigate the data and reports published by the Institute for Government, including detailed statistics in its Whitehall Monitor series.

-This link will enable you to subscribe to my occasional Substack newsletters - and a link to my BlueSky feed is in the footer below.
+This link will enable you to subscribe to my occasional Substack newsletters.
+A link to my Bluesky feed is in the footer below.